 - We encourage our team to be bold and ambitious.
 It is better to set a bold goal and fall short than a cautious one.

 Every single role makes a meaningful contribution every day and supports our mission and our drive for impact.
 We have six different roles:

-- Officers – doing vital operations work to keep OCP running and working with our outsourced CFO and our directors to manage the money and back-office functions for OCP.
+- Officers – doing vital operations work to keep OCP running and working with our Head of Finance and our directors to manage the money and back-office functions for OCP.

 - Managers – frontline team members delivering specific activities or programs for OCP, in charge of day-to-day tactical delivery.

 - Senior Managers – frontline team members executing a whole suite of goods, services and tactics in a region or area and helping to craft the strategy for wider impact.

 - Heads of – setting and overseeing strategy, teams and budgets for a whole area of OCP’s work and working to bring in new resources to scale OCP’s work.

 - Director I roles lead key functional programs, manage key teams and budgets.
 They play a critical role in leading a function across the whole organization.
 In addition to that, they also contribute to OCP’s strategy, fundraising and organisational set-up as part of our Management Team (although the bulk of their time is focussed on functional delivery across OCP programs).